bseltz-cohesity/scripts/remoteAdapter/epic_azure_freeze_thaw/README.md

 1. Connects to Cohesity to check if the mount host protection group is already running, and if so, aborts the script.
 2. Connects to Azure via Azure CLI
-3. Deletes any old snapshots
-4. Detaches any old data disks from the mount host
-5. Freezes Iris
+3. Freezes Iris
-6. Creates new snapshots of the Iris data disks
+4. Creates new snapshots of the Iris data disks
-7. Thaws Iris
+5. Thaws Iris
+6. Detaches and deletes old data disks from the mount host
-8. Creates new data disks from the new snapshots
+7. Creates new data disks from the new snapshots
-9. Optionally deletes the new snapshots
-10. Attaches the new disks to the mount host
+8. Attaches the new disks to the mount host
-11. Runs the mount host backup (optionally waiting for completion)
+9. Runs the mount host backup (optionally waiting for completion)
-12. Optionally detach and delete the disks from the mount host (if we waited for backup completion)
+10. Deletes any old snapshots

 ## Prerequisites